How do I write a compelling biography?

 Picking the Right Subject

-- Is the person’s life story interesting?
-Did they overcome obstacles, make groundbreaking discoveries, or influence history?
+• Did the person overcome obstacles, make groundbreaking discoveries, or influence history?

-- Does their story have depth?
-Does the story offer more than just accomplishments?
-Does it explore the person’s character and evolution?
+• Can the story offer more than just accomplishments?
+Can it explore the person’s character?

 Getting Permission (If Necessary)